Latyipov/beer-app/README.md

 - nodejs >=16.13.1
 - npm >= 7.10.0

-This project have authorization and registration tool base via firebase platform.
-After authentication this app is using free-api (https://punkapi.com/documentation/v2) that recieves random name and some data about beer.
-If you like some beer you can save it to favorite.
-Data about beer is saved in Realtime Database on your account.
+This app can authenticates users, shows random beer from API, shows all beers list using lazy page loading and saves favorites for users without a refresh page
+This App can authenticate and registers users via firebase/Authentication tool and Redux.
+App used free-api (https://punkapi.com/documentation/v2) that receives data about beer.
+You can receive random beer data, or looking all beers list.
+"All beers" page used lazy loading for saving resources.
+You can save beer item to favorite.
+App saving item data to firebase/Realtime Database on your user account.
-Favorite table listen data from firebase and showing changing in real time.
-It allows to add and delete favorite facts without refreshing page.
+Favorite data listening and showing changing in real time.
+It allows to add and delete favorite data without refreshing page.

+In project I use:

+- Webpack to optimal bundle my project.
+- Babel for developed on React and compile js code for most browsers.
+- Eslint and Prettier that analyze, formatting and fixing my code.
+- Husky that using git hooks for checking my code before commit.

 ## Tech stack

 - HTML
-- CSS
+- CSS/SCSS
 - JavaScript
 - React
 - Redux
 - Webpack
+- Babel
 - Eslint
 - Prettier
 - Husky